The Innocent (1993 film): Release and reception

+The film had a double world premiere in Berlin in English and German on 16 September 1993.
+It opened on 4 screens in the United Kingdom on 24 June 1994 and grossed £15,436 for the weekend.

-The movie spent 12 months in studio quarantine, and was released domestically in September 1995 without advance screenings for critics.
+The movie spent 12 months in studio quarantine, and was released in the United States in September 1995 without advance screenings for critics.
 In The New York Times, film critic Caryn James wrote, "It's not a good omen for 'The Innocent' that the prototypical Yank turns out to be Anthony Hopkins, the shy Englishman Leonard is played by the American Campbell Scott and the German woman who intrigues them is Isabella Rossellini...
 But The Innocent, which has been on the shelf for at least a year and was dumped in theaters yesterday without advance screenings, eventually overcomes its obstacles and almost lives up to its promising pedigree.
 You can trust Ian McEwan, who wrote the screenplay from his 1990 novel, to turn this fraught political situation into a dark, paranoid love story.
 And you can count on the director John Schlesinger (whose most famous film is Midnight Cowboy and most recent is the efficient thriller Pacific Heights) to bring it to life with a commanding sense of its increasingly complex elements.
 What begins as a low-key tale of espionage, with allies spying on each other and everybody's motives in doubt, becomes a tense and suspenseful love story with Hitchcockian overtones."